mattmc3/antidote/man/antidote.md

 |   ANTIDOTE_HOME=/path/to/my/repos

-The bundle directory in ANTIDOTE_HOME can be changed to use friendly names with the following **zstyle**:

-|   zstyle \':antidote:bundle\' use-friendly-names on

 The default bundle file is **${ZDOTDIR:-\$HOME}/.zsh_plugins.txt**.
 This can be overridden with the following **zstyle**:

 |   zstyle \':antidote:bundle\' file /path/to/my/bundle_file.txt